Arcky97/Pokemon-Kyrac/README.md

 - Changed the dialogue when trying to enter the house after leaving the house for the first time (before getting to the yacht).

 - Added a dialogue when talking to the shelves in the Yacht's Poké Centre.

+- Fixed the reward string for Quest 7, it'll now mention the Rival's name.

 ## Credits: